 In a project context, this would be similar to a situation where we have a stable environment, and we are familiar with the technology, but we aren't quite sure what we are going to deliver.
 Landing in the Fuzzy/Stable quadrant could occur if you have a visionary product owner that knows the answer once he/she sees it but often gives vague or ambiguous direction on how to get there.

 When will we get to the beach -Fuzzy/Unstable

 We can easily see that depending on our choice of beach and mode of transportation the travel arrangements will have various degrees of difficulty.
 We could be going to Maui or to the sand bar at the local lake that my four-year-old son calls a beach.
 Better yet, we also do not know what mode of transportation or system we are going to use to get there.
 Are we going to go by car, plane, Segway, or some other mode of transportation?
 In IT shops, we are often put into similar situations where the destination is ambiguous and the process to get there is unproven.
 Often you come across this situation when a new project starts.
 When the goal is vague and the environment unstable, we recommend creating a proof-of-concept (POC) deliverable.
 By developing a POC, you can begin the journey without committing to going all the way.
 This way you and your team will be able to identify potential trouble spots before you embark on your new journey.

 Whatever you choose for your internal team estimates, find a way to translate the estimate to a time measurement when communicating with the business.
 Remember time is the interface.
 Allow for a point estimation for complexity.
 However, try to get to cycle time analysis as soon as possible to give a delivery date.
 The point is your communication outward should be in time even if you use story points or whatever else to estimate your time internally.

-Co-published with Kevin Moormann.
-Connect with Kevin here.
+Published with Kevin Moormann.
+Read his bio here.